Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Results and Analysis

 We sweep 16~protocol configurations---2~geometry models (affine, homography) $\times$ 2~max resize values (1024, 1536\,px) $\times$ 2~tile overlaps (128, 256\,px) $\times$ 2~minimum inlier counts (4, 8)---across 2~matchers (LoFTR, XFeat) and 2~normalizations (identity, percentile), yielding 64~total runs on all labeled SpaceNet9 train pairs (three scenes).
 Tile size is fixed at 512\,px and the RANSAC reprojection threshold at 3.0\,px throughout.
 Keypoint budget is fixed at 4096 for all sweep runs; its effect is ablated separately in \S\ref{sec:extended-ablations}.

-Two trends are consistent: (1)~affine geometry outperforms homography ($9.74$ vs.\ $12.34$\,px mean error; $0.707$ vs.\ $0.658$ Success@10).
+Two trends are consistent: (1)~affine geometry outperforms homography ($9.7$ vs.\ $12.3$\,px mean error; $0.707$ vs.\ $0.658$ S@10).
 This is expected for orthorectified satellite imagery: orthorectification removes perspective distortion, making the true sensor-to-sensor transform approximately affine (translation, rotation, scale, and shear).
-The additional perspective degrees of freedom in a homography ($3\times3$, 8~DoF) therefore absorb noise rather than signal, degrading accuracy relative to the 6-parameter affine model.
-(2)~LoFTR with percentile normalization under affine geometry yields the best configuration ($7.2$\,px mean error, $0.802$ Success@10, 0\% failure).
-Given the only three-scene label coverage, we treat these as interesting anecdotal comparisons and do not claim quantitative significance.
+The additional perspective degrees of freedom in a homography ($3\times3$, 8~DoF) may therefore absorb noise rather than signal, consistent with the degraded accuracy we observe relative to the 6-parameter affine model.
+(2)~LoFTR with percentile normalization under affine geometry yields the best configuration ($7.2$\,px mean error, $0.802$ S@10, 0\% failure).
+Given the three-scene label coverage, we do not claim quantitative significance.

 Figure~\ref{fig:spacenet-geometry-tradeoff} visualizes the affine vs.\ homography gap.
 Figure~\ref{fig:spacenet-tile-overlap-heatmap} shows the joint effect of tile size and overlap on accuracy for RoMa, LoFTR, and XFeat under a fixed protocol: too-small tiles with low overlap are unstable while moderate overlap improves robustness.
 Per-normalization sensitivity is captured in the SRIF heatmap (Figure~\ref{fig:norm-matcher-heatmap}).